-- 1. Select the HTML with Alternatives option on the Define Message screen. - 2.
-Check the box next to AOL Format.
-This activates two additional tabs AOL Preview and AOL Code. - 3.
+- 1. Click the HTML icon on the Define Message Screen. - 1.
+Select the HTML Mail option, and then check Include AOL-format alternative.
+Click [OK].
+This activates two additional tabs, AOL Preview and AOL Code, on the Define Message screen. - 2.
 Click on the AOL Code tab to add the alternative AOL message.
-The message can be uploaded, pasted, or keyed directly into the box. - 4.
+The message can be uploaded, pasted, or keyed directly into the box. - 3.
 Click the AOL Preview tab to see what the message looks like to recipients.
 All formatting will be displayed (bold or italic text for example).
 HTML tags that are not compatible with AOL Rich Text (errors in coding) will be displayed as regular text within the message and will be readily identifiable.
 Any drop-in content elements will be automatically added into the body of the text message.

 Any trackable links in the alternative text message must be enclosed within quotation marks the same way as the trackable plain text message links are enclosed.
-Merge fields and drop-in content can be used in this format as described in Sections 6.1 Drop-In Content and 6.6 Merge Fields and Conditional Blocks.
+Merge fields and drop-in content can be used in this format as described in Sections 6.4 Drop-In Content and 6.9 Merge Fields and Conditional Blocks.